Azure/aks-rdma-infiniband/website/docs/getting-started/02-prerequisites.md

 #### GPU Operator Managed GPU Driver

-To create an AKS nodepool **without** GPU Driver installation by AKS, use the following command (see [GPU Operator](../configurations/gpu-operator#skip-gpu-driver-installation) for more details):
+To create an AKS nodepool **without** GPU Driver installation by AKS and with [GPU Operator](../configurations/02-gpu-operator.md), use the following command:

 ```bash
 az extension add -n aks-preview